 Councilmember Krier asked of the management plan and why the City of San Antonio was not operating HPARC.
 Mrs. Houston stated that HPARC was initially created as a Local Government Corporation serving as a separate governing body to oversee the redevelopment of Hemisfair Park.
-She noted that they estimated that the city could save \$600,000 annually by taking over the operations; however, they have developed a plan for

-HPARC to become self-sustaining by 2021.
+She noted that they estimated that the city could save \$600,000 annually by taking over the operations; however, they have developed a plan for HPARC to become self-sustaining by 2021.
 Councilmember Krier asked of the current Courthouse and how the land would be used.
-Mrs. Houston stated that they had not decided and that the General Services Administration would vacate the property in 2020.
+Mrs. Houston stated that the General Services Administration would vacate the property in 2020 and its use had not been determined.
 Councilmember Krier expressed concern with the great amount of funds that have been allocated to HPARC and noted the need to be more aggressive with fundraising efforts.